debjitpaul/Machine-Learning-Tools-on-Iris-Dataset/README.md

 # Machine Learning Tools-on-Iris-Dataset
-The tool is made perform Machine Learning classification on Iris Dataset.
+This tool is made to perform Machine Learning classification on Iris Dataset.
-In recent times,we have seen the vast use of Machine Learning in the field of datamining and data analysis.
+In recent times, we have seen the vast use of Machine Learning tenchiques in the field of Datamining and Data analysis.
 The following tools are simple yet efficient.
-Implimented the following Machine Learning classification tools:
+Machine Learning classification tools are as follows:

 _**Support Vector Machine**_,